jennisa1/freeCodeCamp-Projects/Cat Photo Album app/README.md

      and changed its text to CatPhotoApp.
 Before learning, I used to refer to HTML tags as "alligators" (like we learned in math).
-Now, I understand they are in fact HTML tags that allow headings, ordered/unordered lists, images, paragraphs, and etc. to become code in a syntax format.
+Now, I understand they are in fact HTML tags that allow headings, ordered/unordered lists, images, paragraphs, and etc. to become coded in a syntax format.
 Also chose a picture of a cat and its temperament for the project hehe.
    </p>
   <img src="https://github.com/jennisa1/freeCodeCamp-Projects/blob/main/Cat%20Photo%20Album%20app/Screen%20Shot%202022-07-16%20at%205.02.59%20PM.png?raw=true" alt="CatPhotoApp"/>